The Right Skate For You

 As a general rule of thumb, smaller wheels offer superior control and maneuverability, whereas bigger wheels offer greater top-end speed and distance with every stride.
 Soft-boot skates are a more lightweight option, well suited to experienced casual skaters, since the majority of the boot is made from flexible fabric.
 Hard-boot skates are primarily constructed from plastic and/or carbon fibre, which makes these skates more supportive, responsive, and durable than their soft- boot counterpart.
 We like to recommend hard-boot skates for most skaters because they offer the most support and control, which in turn brings about superior performance.
 We do not recommend soft-boot skates for beginners or skaters over 150 lbs because of their minimal support.

-These skates are designed around creating a skating experience that allows you to maximize the distance travelled with each stride with minimal loss of energy.
+These skates are designed around creating a skating experience that allows you to maximize the distance traveled with each stride with minimal loss of energy.
 As such, these skates are neither maneuverable nor particularly supportive, making them an unsuitable option for beginners.
 Moreover, the larger wheels place the skater higher from the ground, further reducing stability, which requires greater ankle strength and balance.

 These skates perform best on trails, paths, enclosed tracks, and open roads.
 On these unobstructed pathways skaters are able to experience a very rhythmic and methodical stride.
 Long distances can be covered with ease by simply maintaining a constant unchanging stride.